tayyab-dev-official/AIChef/README.md

 npm run dev
 ```

-5. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to the local server.
+Example: `http://localhost:5173`.

 ## ⚙️ Configuration